drewschrauf/ameeno-acid/README.md

         <p class="author-name">${author.name}</p>
     </author-by-id>

 This allows for increased flexibility in your templates as you can decide what data you need, when you need it.
+More information about writing your own Marko tags can be found in the [Marko documentation](http://).

 ## Getting Started

-The recommended way to use Acid is through [webpack-plugin-acid](http://).
+The recommended way to use Acid is through [webpack-plugin-acid](https://github.com/drewschrauf/webpack-plugin-acid).
 View the project for documentation on its usage.

 A config file can be provided at acid.config.js and will be loaded automatically if detected.
-Following is an example config using the [acid-plugin-static](http://) plugin.
+Following is an example config using the [acid-plugin-static](https://github.com/drewschrauf/acid-plugin-static) plugin.

     var acidPluginStatic = require('acid-plugin-static');
     module.exports = {
         plugins: [
             acidPluginStatic({